padrinobook/padrinobook.com/_posts/2014-03-02-progress-march.md

 ---
 title: Progress March 2014
-description: Own mail address and responsive website adjustments
+description: Own mail address and responsive website adjustments.
+Added recent commit section as a reminder to see the last commits for the book.
+I designed a first logo.
 active: news
 ---